RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ## Known issues
 - RS78364 - When using `rladmin tune db` to change the replica buffer size, the command appears to succeed, but the change does not take effect.
 This issue was introduced in build 100; it will be fixed in a future build of Redis Enterprise Software v6.2.10 and in the next release (v6.2.12).

+### Issues resolved in build 129

+- RS77003 - Add grace time to job scheduler to allow certificate rotation in case of failure due to scheduling conflicts.
+- RS71112 - Update validation during db configuration to not fail due to ports associated with nodes that are no longer in the cluster.
+This was done to allow db configuration during adding and removing nodes as part of load balancing.
+- RS78486 - Fix known issue from 6.2.10 build 100 - When using rladmin tune db to change the replica buffer size, the command appears to succeed, but the change does not take effect.

 ## Security

 ### Open Source Redis Security fixes compatibility